-III.
-Contemporary Enforcement Practice Has Led to Extreme Concentration Across the Economy and Precipitated the Very Harms Congress Intended to Prevent
+Current Merger Policy has Led to Extreme Concentration Across the Economy and Precipitated the Very Harms Congress Intended to Prevent

 Forty years after the enforcement agencies turned merger policy on its head - abandoning Congress's directive to halt concentration and adopting instead the Chicago School's view that growing consolidation is indicative of efficiencies and therefore ought to be embraced - we are facing the perilous consequences.
 Wealth and income inequality have soared.
 The gap between Black and white income has persisted and even widened.
 Gaping disparities have opened up between different parts of the country, with second-tier cities and many rural regions facing dim economic prospects.
-Distrust of community and government institutions soared.
+Distrust of community and government institutions has soared.
 Democracy is fraying.

 As we detail in this section, these debilitating trends have all been linked to the increase in corporate concentration and thus are products, at least in part, of current merger policy.
 Under the Chicago approach, a small number of corporations have been allowed to assume an extraordinary degree of economic and political control.
 The foundational ingredients of democracy - individual freedom, a rough equality of condition among citizens, and the self-determination of local communities - have all suffered as result.
-Bork ridiculed the political aims of antitrust as "a jumble of half-digested notions and mythologies."
-But today these supposed myths are manifest; U.S. democracy is contending with the very threats that Congress intended the antitrust laws to safeguard against.